 - 1. What activities did the award support and what did the project accomplish during the period of performance?
 (3,000 character limit) - 2.
 Were you able to carry out ALL approved project activities?
 If not, please explain.
 (3,000 character limit) - 3.
 Who were the key artists and partnering organizations, and what was the nature of their involvement?
 (3,000 character limit) - 4.
 Discuss the extent to which you achieved the NEA primary outcome identified in your application (Learning).
 We recognize that some projects involve risk, and we want to hear about what you've learned from both your successes and your failures.
 (3,000 character limit) - 5.
-Beyond the project's direct accomplishments, what was the impact on or benefit to your organization, your discipline/field, and/or your community?
+Beyond the project's direct accomplishments, what was the benefit to your organization?
 (3,000 character limit)